theRealAph/ScopeLocals/README.md

 ### For example

-The following example uses a scope local to make credentials available to callees.
+The following example uses an extent local to make credentials available to callees.

 ```
 class DatabaseConnector {

-    // Declare a scope local to hold credentials for the current thread
+    // Declare an extent local to hold credentials for the current thread
-    private static final ScopeLocal<Credentials> CREDENTIALS = ScopeLocal.newInstance();
+    private static final ExtentLocal<Credentials> CREDENTIALS = ExtentLocal.newInstance();

     Credentials creds = newCredentials();

-    // Bind the scope local CREDENTIALS in the current thread
+    // Bind the extent local CREDENTIALS in the current thread
     // to our new credentials
     // The `run()` method here is the bottom most frame of the extent
     // in which `DatabaseConnector.CREDENTIALS.get()` will return
     // `creds`.
-    ScopeLocal.where(DatabaseConnector.CREDENTIALS, creds).run(() -> {
+    ExtentLocal.where(DatabaseConnector.CREDENTIALS, creds).run(() -> {
         :
         Connection connection = connectDatabase();
         :